imacodr/romanager/docs/firebase.md

 Now go back to the Firebase dashboard and select **Database**.

-Click **Create database** and press Done until you are inside hte dashboard.
+Click **Create database** and press Done until you are inside the dashboard.

 After you are inside click **Start collection** and put the following order of names.